agrigas115/hysteretic_sticking_plus_CIL/README.md

 argv[7]: seq - int for radii set in seq/seq_%s.txt

 Units in the code are all in raw simulation units.
 The ABP model never generates the tensioned fluid state.
-The following is an example run that generates the tensioend fluid state in the CIL-C model:
+The following is an example run that generates the tensioned fluid state in the CIL-C model:
 ```
 ./MD 0 0.001 1.0 0.4 0 1000 0
 ```